Skip to main content

 The primary duty of any health professional is to ensure your safety.
 This principle, known as non-maleficence, is the cornerstone of medical practice.
 When a clinician recommends a therapeutic protocol, they are making a calculation of benefit versus risk.

-FDA-approved therapies have a well-documented risk profile, allowing for a truly informed conversation about potential and outcomes.
+FDA-approved therapies have a well-documented risk profile, allowing for a truly informed conversation about potential side effects and outcomes.
 Unregulated preparations introduce a host of unknown variables.
 Without standardized testing, the precise dose, purity of the ingredients, and the stability of the final product can vary significantly from one batch to the next.
 This variability creates an environment where potential harms are unpredictable and undocumented, making the ethical calculation of risk versus benefit incredibly difficult.

 The core of ethical medicine is a clinician’s unwavering commitment to the patient’s welfare, grounded in evidence and transparency.

 Consider the complex signaling system of the human body.
-Your functions like a finely tuned orchestra, where each hormone is an instrument playing a specific part.
+Your endocrine system functions like a finely tuned orchestra, where each hormone is an instrument playing a specific part.
 Introducing a hormonal preparation is like adding a new musician to the ensemble.

 With a regulated therapy, the musician has a precise sheet of music to follow ∞ a known dose with a predictable effect.
 With an unregulated preparation, that musician may be playing from a different score entirely, with a volume that is too loud or too soft, disrupting the entire symphony.
 The ethical imperative is to use musicians who have demonstrated they can play their part predictably and safely.